 Serving Suggestions- Make a meal

+Side Dishes: Pair it with a side of aloo gobi, bhindi or green beans & carrot to complete this healthy vegetarian meal.
 I personally love to add a side of Boondi raita as well.
-The crunch of boondi pairs really well the creamy kala chana.
+The crunch of boondi pairs really well with the creamy kala chana.

-Variation: How to Make Kala Chana with Onion-Tomato Bhuna Masala
+How to Make Kala Chana with Pre-Made Onion-Tomato Masala

 If using the pre-made bhuna masala (Indian curry sauce), skip steps 2 & 3 and add 1 cup of onion-tomato masala to the chickpeas.
 Add water and follow the remaining instructions.

-- No-Soak Method: If you're using unsoaked chickpeas, rinse them 2 to 3 times before follow the assembling instructions.
-Adjust the pressure cooking time to 40 minutes.
+- No-Soak Method: If you're using unsoaked chickpeas, rinse them 2 to 3 times before following the assembling instructions.
+Adjust the pressure cooking time to 50 minutes.
+Skip the brown rice in this case.

 - Stove-top Pressure Cooker: Follow the assembling instructions and pressure cook on high heat until you hear 2 whistles.
 Reduce heat to medium and cook for 10 minutes.
 Let the pressure release naturally for 15 minutes.